 The remainder of this paper is organized as follows.
 Related works are surveyed in Section~\ref{sec:related}.
 The system model that captures the noisy channels in both uplink and downlink of FL is described in Section \ref{sec:model}.
 Theoretical analyses are presented in Section \ref{sec:convergence} for three different FL configurations.
-These results inspire novel communication designs, for which two examples of transmit power control and diversity combining are presented in Section~\ref{sec:design}.
+These results inspire novel communication designs of transmit power control and receive diversity combining that are presented in Section~\ref{sec:design}.
 Experimental results are given in Section \ref{sec:experiment}, followed by the conclusions in Section \ref{sec:conclusion}.
 All technical proofs are given in the Appendices.